xxxnell/how-do-vits-work/README.md

   </tr>
 </table>

 The figure above shows the predictive performance of ResNet-18 on CIFAR-100.
 In this figure, MC dropout reqiures an ensemble size of fifty to achieve high predictive performance.
 The predictive performance of "MC dropout + spatial smoothing" with an ensemble size of two is comparable to that of the vanilla MC dropout with an ensemble size of fifty.
 In addition, the spatial smoothing also can be applied to canonical deterministic NNs to improve the performances.
-In the paper, we show that it consistently improves the predictive performance on ImageNet.
+It consistently improves the predictive performance on ImageNet.
+Please refer to the figure 8 in the paper.

 We also address global average pooling (GAP), pre-activation, and ReLU6 as special cases of the spatial smoothing.
 Experiments show that they improve not only accuracy but also uncertainty and robustness.

 ## Getting Started